siraben/website/_posts/2021-06-27-classical-math-coq.md

 these points are subjective, and I speak from my perspective as an undergraduate in pure math and CS.

 We lost a bit of symmetry.
-What used to be a simple `<->` is now two separate lemmas, where the backward direction takes a proof that finding a preimage is decidable.
+What used to be a simple _iff_ is now two separate lemmas, where the backward direction takes a proof that finding a preimage is decidable.
 Did that make matters worse?
 I don't think so.
 I think the central question is, what do we _want_